 Dr Eveline Chan

-Senior Lecturer, English, Literacies and Languages Education - School of Education
+Senior Lecturer, English, Literacies and Languages Education - Faculty of Humanities, Arts, Social Sciences and Education; School of Education

 Phone: +61 2 6773 3818

 Eveline Chan is a member of the English, Literacies and Languages Education (ELLE) team.
-Within this group, she specializes in English and literacy and is a member of the Languages, Literacies and Literature Research Network.
+Within this group, she specializes in English and literacy and is a member of the Languages and Literacies Research Network.

 Review Board Member, English Teaching: Practice & Critique